magento/devdocs/src/guides/v2.4/install-gde/prereq/elasticsearch.md

 As of {{ site.data.var.ee }} and {{ site.data.var.ce }} 2.4, all installations must be configured to use [Elasticsearch][] or [OpenSearch][] as the [catalog](https://glossary.magento.com/catalog) search solution.

 {:.bs-callout-info}
 OpenSearch support has been added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
-All instructions to configure Magento to use ElasticSearch 7 apply to OpenSearch.
 [Migrate from Elasticsearch to OpenSearch][] provides guidance on switching to OpenSearch.

 ## Supported versions {#es-spt-versions}